jyang81/pictionary-react/README.md

 6. Guesses must be spelled correctly, but are not case-sensitive

-7. The game will end once a word is guessed correctly, and another user can have the chance to draw by clicking the "Create Game" button.
+7. The game will end once a word is guessed correctly, and another user can have the chance to draw by clicking the "Create Game" button. **Note: Currently, game will only end once the the word has been guessed correctly, even if all users log out.**

 8. This can continue until players decide to quit.